ZakharE/quotes/README.md

 All endpoint described in `api/quotes/quotes.yaml` file.

-For GoLand users there is file with requests located at `requests/quotes.http` that yu can run from IDE.
+For GoLand users there is file with requests located at `requests/quotes.http` that you can run from IDE.

 For terminal users there is cUrl wrapper in `requests/curl` directory.

-To test endpoint run
+To call an endpoint run

 ```
 sh ./{script_name}.sh {param1} {param2}